Guideline 1: Reducing the risk of alcohol-related harm for adults

-- NHMRC Australian guidelines to reduce risk from drinking alcohol
+- 2020 Australian Guidelines to reduce health risks from drinking alcohol – full

 - ICD classification Mental and behavioural disorders due to psychoactive substance use

-- DSM V crtieria for alcohol use disorder
+- DSM V criteria for alcohol use disorder

 The Audit C is a 3 item alcohol screening tool helps to identify people who are hazardous drinkers or have active alcohol use disorders (including alcohol abuse or dependence).
 The AUDIT-C is a modified version of the 10 question AUDIT screening tool.